 After Kelsey and I both dismissed the bag of nuts as definitely not being laundry detergent we decided there had been a misunderstanding, and reached out to the owner of the apartment.

 The owner of the apartment kindly explained to the stupid American (my words, not hers) that they were soap nuts, and to just chuck a few in with our clothes and they'd magically be cleaned.
 To our disbelief the soap nuts worked amazingly well, and that is how I was introduced to the wonderful hippy magic of soap nuts!

-No more story telling from me, here is how to use soap nuts for laundry. …
+No more story telling from me, here is how to use soap nuts also sometimes called soap berries for laundry. …

 Here's how to make a basic natural homemade laundry detergent recipe that is easy to make, and will get your clothes fresh in no time.

 There are a ton of reasons to make your own homemade laundry detergent.
 Personally I'm not a big fan of soaking my clothing in a bunch of chemicals that I don't really know what they are.